bhill512/ProcessRestarter/README.md

 - watch it work

 ### Note
-- Please shut down the process restarter when you go to update any process that you're monitoring with it.
-It will try to start the process during an update and the update will fail
+- Please shut down the ProcessRestarter when you go to update any process that you're monitoring with it.
+It will try to start the process during an update and the update will fail.
+Once the update is complete then resume ProcessRestarter